pablofdezcampos/App/README.md

 # App
-- Final proyect of the cycle.
+- Final project of the cycle.

 # Fronted
 - Dart, Flutter